abhialag/quantiphi_QA_pdf/README.md

 # quantiphi_QA_pdf
-This is for Quantiphi Case Study round.
+This is for Quantiphi Case Study round by Abhay Kumar.
 A RAG based QA app has been developed with source doc as First 2 chapters of ebook - 'Concepts of Biology'

 # repo structure: